How to Set Life Goals That Actually Stick

 Key Takeaways

-• Only around 9% of people sustain goals for a full year; early abandonment stems from a values disconnect, not a lack of willpower.
+• Resolving to change raises success roughly tenfold [2], but early abandonment usually stems from a values disconnect, not a lack of willpower.

 • Self-concordant goals receive more effort and produce higher well-being [1].

-• Auditing life domains before setting goals prevents overload and surfaces priority areas.
+• Auditing life areas before setting goals prevents overload and surfaces priority areas.

-• The Roots-to-Branches Method links values to identity to concrete goals in sequence.
+• The Goal Cascade links values to identity to concrete goals in order, so the target grows from something stable.

 • Immediate enjoyment during pursuit predicts persistence more than delayed rewards [4].